 It’s normal to be worried about the influence of media on your child.

-Media influence on teenagers can be deliberate – for example, media advertising is often directed at children and teenagers.
+Media influence on teenagers can be deliberate – for example, advertising is often directed at children and teenagers.
 This means that children and teenagers are increasingly conscious of brands and images.
 You’re not alone if your child has pestered you to buy the next ‘in’ thing!

 These indirect media influences can suggest to teenagers that these are ‘normal’ ways to look and behave.